Town Centre Events

 We always try to make the day as fun as possible by planning some cycle themed activities in the town centre.
 Get in touch with our team to find out more.

-Putney also held the Upper Richmond Road Christmas Fayre – new to Putney this year, it was a lovely community event.
+We supported the businesses with the Upper Richmond Road Christmas Fayre – new to Putney this year, it was a lovely community event.
 Local residents came out to support the businesses and join in the festive fun.
 With festive tunes from the brass band, mulled wine and mince pies; families were spoilt for choice with activities.